 “Don’t think about the end,” he said.
 “Stay in the now.”

 We stopped speaking not long after that night.
 But at least once a week, I think about it.
 The intention of being wound up in another person.
-To lead and be led.
+To lead and to be led.
 To take and be taken.
 Going from little spoon to big spoon.
-We fit.
+The fit.
+We Fit.

-I've been thinking about how I can create better experiences for myself and others through intentional touch.
+Since this encounter, I’ve been thinking about how I can create better experiences for myself and others through intentional touch.
 Consistent touch.
 Restorative touch.
+Sensual touch.

 Now I’m offering it.
 In sessions and on dates.